Atomwaffenverbotsvertrag UNO 2017

 Recognizing that the equal, full and effective participation of both women and

-men is an essential factor for the promotion and attainment of sustainable peace and
+men is an essential factor for the promotion and attainment of sustainable peace

-security, and committed to supporting and strengthening the effective participation
+security, and committed to supporting and strengthening the effective

 of women in nuclear disarmament,